isomerpages/mlaw-corp/news/press-releases/_posts/2018-09-13-public-consultation-on-the-anti-money-laundering-and-countering-the-financing-of-terrorism-regulatory-regime-for-precious-stones-and-metals-dealers.md

 ---
-layout: post
-title: Public Consultation on the Anti-Money Laundering and Countering the Financing of Terrorism Regulatory Regime For Precious Stones and Metals Dealers
+title: 'Public Consultation on the Anti-Money Laundering and Countering the Financing of Terrorism Regulatory Regime For Precious Stones and Metals Dealers'
 permalink: /news/press-releases/public-consultation-on-aml-cft-regulatory-regime
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 13 Sep 2018 Posted in [Press releases](/news/press-releases)